-SNAP has a programme of School Summer Holidays activity sessions for those children and young people who have regular contact with The SNAP Centre.
-Please contact the Family Team - 01277 211300 / familyteam@snapcharity.org - if you are interested in attending SNAP holiday sessions.
+Please contact the Family Team on 01277 211300 or email familyteam@snapcharity.org if you are interested in attending SNAP holiday sessions.
 These popular sessions run at various times and must be booked in advance.
 There is a small charge for these sessions.

-Diddlies For families with pre-school children with additional needs and their siblings.
+For families with pre-school children with additional needs and their siblings.
 Children can access all of The SNAP Centre's specialist facilities as well as having fun with toys, crafts and messy play.
 During the sessions, parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.
-Stay 'n' Play For families with primary school aged children with additional needs and their siblings.
+Little Legends For families with pre-school children who have additional needs and their siblings.
+We are trialling a new session this summer which is tailored for children who may benefit from a calmer environment.